Anton Yelchin

 Anton Yelchin with his parents

-The child's childhood was happy, as his former athlete parents had hoped.
-The boy listened with mixed feelings to his father's stories about how they lived in a tiny apartment that was smaller than just Anton's bedroom in their American home.
-When he was fussy and didn't want to share treats, they told him stories about the Siege of Leningrad and the unfortunate people who had to eat shoe soles and belts.
+Anton enjoyed the happy childhood his former athlete parents had dreamed of giving him.
+Anton had mixed feelings listening to his father's stories about their cramped Soviet apartment – smaller than just his bedroom in their American house.
+When he got fussy about sharing his treats, they'd tell him about the Siege of Leningrad, when desperate people survived on shoe leather and belts.

 Anton Yelchin in his youth